Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Offline Reinforcement Learning of the KL-soft RMDP

-In this section, we look into a particular and important case of regularized RMDP where the regularization term is the KL-divergence, i.e., The hyperparameter $\beta$ represents the penalty strength of the deviation of $\widehat P$ from $P$, the smaller $\beta$ is, the larger the penalty strength.
-From Example \ref{example:entropy-risk-measure} and Theorem \ref{theorem:dual-representation}, the KL-regularized RMDP is equivalent to the risk-sensitive MDP problem with the risk measures $\sigma(\Psa,\cdot)$ chosen as the entropy risk measure
+{ Since the previous section considers learning with full information and studies iteration complexity, the major motivation for this section is to examine sample-based learning for risk sensitivity MDPs and soft robust MDPs.
+As discussed in Remark \ref{rmk:difficulty-gradient-estimation}, developing sample-based policy gradient learning methods might be difficult, therefore, we seek an alternative sample-based method that resembles policy iteration rather than policy gradient.
+Specifically, we mainly focus on the setting of offline learning with nonlinear function approximation which is a relatively less-studied scenario.} Moreover, due to the challenge in developing a method for soft MDPs with general $D$ functions (or equivalently for risk sensitive MDPs with general risk functions $\sigma$), in this section, we look into a particular and important case of soft RMDP where the regularization term is the KL-divergence, i.e., The hyperparameter $\beta$ represents the penalty strength of the deviation of $\widehat P$ from $P$, the smaller $\beta$ is, the larger the penalty strength.
+From Example \ref{example:entropy-risk-measure} and Theorem \ref{theorem:dual-representation}, the KL-soft RMDP is equivalent to the risk-sensitive MDP problem with the risk measures $\sigma(\Psa,\cdot)$ chosen as the entropy risk measure In this case, the Bellman equations for the value functions $V^\pi, V^\star, Q^\pi, Q^\star$ are given by: \begin{small}